Chinese Train Control System: CTCS Level 0 (CTCS-0)

 Level 0 is used on lines with conventional trackside signalling.
 Train drivers follow trackside signals primarily, with cab signals as back-up.
 UCS receives train fixed block occupation signals from track circuits and is shown as cab signals using digital signal processes.
 TOSU/LKJ is used to supervise speed limits and can only advise train drivers on braking curves.
-The drives are mainly responsible for maintaining train speed protection.
+The drivers are mainly responsible for maintaining train speed protection.

 CTCS Level 1 (CTCS-1)

 For railway lines where operational speeds are below 160 km/h: